asastats/docs/requested-features.md

 - [ ] Wallets charts in bundle; getting pie chart of individual wallet when viewing multi-wallet
 - [ ] Every asset row should show how much it covers or represents from whole portfolio; like the pie chart does.
 - [ ] Filtering and searching ASA in case of very many assets; incorporate a sort/filter/search function, or paging.
+- [ ] Functionality that matches NFT - token pairs (like Algo Curator)

 ### LOW PRIORITY FEATURES